mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 # DC/OS Installation

-The installation of DC/OS involves configuring your infrastructure and installing DC/OS on top.
-DC/OS can be installed on any cluster of physical or virtual machines.
+The installation of DC/OS involves configuring your infrastructure, and installing the software on a cluster of physical or virtual machines.

-The DC/OS installation methods are as follows:
+The following are the various installation methods:

 - Local installation: This method is used by first-time users or developers intending to build services or modify DC/OS.
 The Vagrant installer provides a quick, free way to deploy a virtual cluster on a single machine.